 The correspondence summary between the CameraPro functions and the remote physical keys are described in the chapter (i) above.
 I also found out most of the generated key codes by pairing the remote with my laptop and running again Key Scan Codes utility mentioned earlier.

 These are as follows (the names of key icons are as per its user manual):

 A (somewhat) visual correspondence between remote control buttons and CameraPro basic controls is shown below (click on the image for a SVG version):

 Note: the SVG may not be viewable with Microsoft Internet Explorer.

 In open space the maximum distance covered was around 10-12 meters away from phone, which is the usual range for class 2 Bluetooth devices.

 To be noted that this Bluetooth remote control (or other equivalent) also works with the phone’s built-in media player, in the same way as the original Nokia wired headphone remote control works (this means the six multimedia control keys – ‘Play/Pause’, ‘Previous track/Fast forward’, ‘Next track/Rewind’, ‘Volume up’, ‘Volume down’ and ‘Stop’ (labeled ‘Mute’ here)); however, the ‘Call/Answer’ button/function is missing on this one.

-I’m sure there are other Bluetooth remote control models available on the market which happen to include – more or less – the same set of key codes, which in turn offers the corresponding functions.
+I’m sure there are other Bluetooth remote control models available on the market that happen to include – more or less – the same set of key codes, which in turn provide the corresponding functions.

 Whether it’s about the application mentioned in this article or any other application that may use a Bluetooth remote control, test it !
 Just make sure that the application’s particular needs for a keyboard key usage matches the key codes generated by the particular Bluetooth remote control used.